micathon/parthonyte/README.md

 * For detailed info, see [Contributing](CONTRIBUTING.md) file, also if desired check out [Code of Conduct](CODE_OF_CONDUCT.md)
 * Not quite ready yet to accept contributions (recently finished developing syntax checker of Parscolin compiler)
 * I am busy helping my friend run his perfume store, which supports E-commerce
-* I hope to begin accepting contributions in winter 2021
+* I hope to begin accepting contributions in spring/summer 2021
 * At this point I don't have much documentation for coders, but feel free to email me with your questions for now